payman21/computational_cognitive_neuro_resources/README.md

 - [International Neuroinformatics Coordinating Facility (INCF)](https://www.incf.org/about/who-we-are) - The mission of INCF network is to promote the uptake of FAIR data management practices in neuroscience through the development of standards and best practices that support open, FAIR, and citable neuroscience.
 - [NeuroRSE](https://neurorse.flatironinstitute.org/) - The NeuroRSE group at Flatiron Institute Center for Computational Neuroscience builds and maintains open source software for computational and systems neuroscience.
 - [Advanced Research + Invention Agency (ARIA)[https://www.aria.org.uk/our-team/] - ARIA is an R&D funding agency built to unlock scientific and technological breakthroughs that benefit everyone.
 Working on high-performance neural interfacing.
 - [BRAIN Initiative](https://braininitiative.nih.gov/about/overview) - The Brain Research Through Advancing Innovative Neurotechnologies® Initiative, or The BRAIN Initiative®, is a partnership between Federal and non-Federal partners with a common goal of accelerating the development of innovative neurotechnologies.
+- [MKDocs](https://www.mkdocs.org/) - MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.